 Conceived in the 1966 plan for Regional Parks within the Lower Mainland, Belcarra Regional Park ranked among the top few sites when compared to all existing and proposed regional recreation areas.
 Much of the park lies within the boundaries of the Village of Belcarra.
 Today, it is a major attraction for residents and visitors alike, offering a rare combination of ocean shore, inland lake and forested hills.
 Complete with the accessible and attractive public beaches, picnic areas, camp grounds and waterfront parking.
 The shore, wharves and floats at the Belcarra picnic grounds provide a staging area for the increasing number of recreational boaters travelling up the deep-water fjord of Indian Arm.
 Administered by the Metro Vancouver Parks Department, Belcarra Regional Park is one of the largest (twice the size of Stanley Park) and most visited parks (900,000-plus visitors per year) in the Metro Vancouver Park System.

 Except for the Community Hall, the only recreational facility operated by the municipality is the tennis courts located near the head of Bedwell Bay.
-The Belcarra Barnacle, the community newsletter, is published 10 times per year by volunteers, and both the Sasamat Volunteer Fire Department (SVFD) and the Community & Recreation Association of Belcarra (CRAB) are also operated by community volunteers.
+The Belcarra Barnacle, the community newsletter, is published 10 times per year by volunteers, and both the Sasamat Volunteer Fire Department (SVFD) and the Community and Recreation Association of Belcarra (CRAB) are also operated by community volunteers.
 The following are annual CRAB activities held in Belcarra:

 The goal of Belcarra Council is to maintain a high quality, rural residential environment with as little disturbance as possible to the rich, natural setting which makes this unique area one of the Lower Mainland's most desirable communities.